kimmobrunfeldt/spawn-default-shell/README.md

 Like `child_process.spawn` with `shell: true` option but a bit more convenient and customizable.
 You can just pass the command as a string, and it will be executed in the platform default shell.
+Used in [concurrently](https://github.com/kimmobrunfeldt/concurrently).

 ```js
 // If we are in Linux / Mac, this will work